Mathpix/spectra-review-paper-competition/submissions/GANs.md

 ### L_D

-Instead of binary cross-entropy loss, some proposed to use least-square [4], f-divergence [5], hinge loss [6] and finally Wasserstein distance [7, 8].
-Due to their convincing creations, Wasserstein GANs became broadly used.
+Instead of binary cross-entropy loss, some proposed to use least-square [4], f-divergence [5], hinge loss [6] and finally Wasserstein distance [7, 8, 20].
+Due to their capacity to correct for imbalances between D and G and for mode collapse and due to its more convincing creations, Wasserstein GANs are now broadly used.

+Lipschitz continuity

 Instead of the original task of distinguishing real from fake data, some proposed class prediction (CATGAN [9] or EBGAN [10] and BEGAN [11] with autoencoders), latent representation (ALI [2], BiGAN [12], InfoGAN [13]).